Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Introduction

 We develop novel methodology to point identify vaccine efficacy against binary post-infection outcomes without assuming monotonicity while allowing infection and post-infection outcomes to be misclassified.
 Our framework immediately generalizes to multiple treatments as we will show.
-We capitalize on the fact that many randomized trials for vaccines are run as multi-center trials (i.e. geographically disparate study sites) \citep{francis_prevention_1982,jr_estimation_2000,noauthor_quadrivalent_2007,halloran_design_2010,baden_efficacy_2021,polackSafetyEfficacyBNT162b22020}, and typically measure pretreatment covariates relevant to infection.
-We build on literature for identifying principal stratum effects with covariates \citep{rubinCausalInferencePotential2006,dingIdentifiabilityEstimationCausal2011,jiangPrincipalCausalEffect2016}, on using covariates to hone large-sample nonparametric bounds \citep{zhangEstimationCausalEffects2003,grilliNonparametricBoundsCausal2008,longSharpeningBoundsPrincipal2013}, and on identifying causal estimands under unmeasured confounding \citep{miaoIdentifyingCausalEffects2018,shiMultiplyRobustCausal2020}.
-Our method also fits into recent literature on inferring causal estimands under measurement error \citep{jiangMeasurementErrorsBinary2020} and on identification of latent variable models \citep{ouyangIdentifiabilityLatentClass2022}.
+We capitalize on the fact that many randomized trials for vaccines are run as multi-center trials (i.e. geographically well-separated study sites) \citep{francis_prevention_1982,jr_estimation_2000,noauthor_quadrivalent_2007,halloran_design_2010,baden_efficacy_2021,polackSafetyEfficacyBNT162b22020}, and typically measure pretreatment covariates that can plausibly be noisy measurements of infection principal stratum.
+We show that when combined with appropriate and reasonable assumptions, these extra sources of information yield point identification of the estimand of interest, VE against post-infection outcomes.